Skip to content

 Animate Cafe

 There’s merchandise, themed dishes, and character cocktails.
-You could buy Jet’s stir fry at the Cowboy Bebop one, gutted I missed it!
-This is probably the best of the Tokyo themed cafes for anime fans!
+They once ran a Cowboy Bebop themed one, which sold Jet’s famous stir fry – I’m gutted I missed that one!
+This is the perfect cafe for anime fans!
 Pop in to discover what’s on while you’re in town.

 Arigato Food Tours Tokyo